Common Parasitic Infections

 American Trypanosomiasis

-About 6 million to 7 million people worldwide, mostly in Latin America, are estimated to be infected with Trypansosoma cruzi, the parasite that causes Chagas disease.
+More than 7 million people worldwide, mostly in Latin America, are estimated to be infected with Trypansosoma cruzi, the parasite that causes Chagas disease, leading to more than 10,000 deaths every year.
+Today, more than 100 million people are considered at risk of infection.

 • Kissing bugs